Cooling down a Fox Body Mustang

 There are also coolant additives that increase flow and reduce tension between the coolant and your cooling system that will lower engine temperatures.
 If you’ve replaced your radiator already but are still concerned about high engine temperatures, a coolant additive could be the solution you’re looking for.

-Cooling Off a Fox Body
+Essentials to Cooling Down a Fox Body Mustang

 You keep cool in the hot months by blasting the AC or running through the sprinkler but your Mustang stays cool by properly circulating the coolant through the radiator.
 At the end of the day, skimping on the radiator (or any cooling related part) is not something you want to do.
 The ‘cool’ factor has to be as close to perfect as possible.
 Otherwise you’re wasting gas or risking engine damage!